Published Aug 8, 2024

 The Star Trek universe is a unique space that represents a wide variety of marginalized communities, whether on purpose or incidentally.
 If you go to Google and research autism and Star Trek, you'll find a lot of the usual suspects: Spock, Data, Worf, Seven of Nine.

-With Data and Seven of Nine in particular, they're poster-children for what people expect from autism — stoic demeanor, a misunderstanding of basic human social cues, an emotionally withdrawn facade.
+With and Seven of Nine in particular, they're poster-children for what people expect from autism — stoic demeanor, a misunderstanding of basic human social cues, an emotionally withdrawn facade.
 However, Data and Seven only cover a certain spectrum of autism.
 They don't need academic or work accommodations, nor do they seem to have as many sensory issues (other than when something or someone triggers their "processors").
 They represent a prodigal sect of the autistic community that excels academically/career-wise while their main challenge is ultimately emotional connectivity and empathy.

 However, as autism is described as a spectrum disorder, not a monolith, there are many autistic people who don't fit that description.
 Furthermore, there's more to Star Trek's autistic representation than stoic aliens and androids trying to find their humanity.
 Some autistic individuals struggle the most with their sensory issues, or with the modernized work structure.
 Some understand emotions just fine but constantly grapple with, when, and where they're "supposed" to discuss certain things.
 Some even are exceptionally emotionally intelligent, but still experience the social disconnect, the hyper-fixation, and the bluntness.
 So, Seven and Data's struggles to "feel" feelings is particularly inadequate for that kind of person.
 In fact, the emotional autistic often lacks any representation at all.